dBankCore/yo/README.md

-# Yo notification service
+# dPay Notification Service

-Yo is a notifications service for the Steem blockchain, it streams events from the blockchain and searches them for events.
+Yo is a notifications service for the dPay blockchain, it streams events from the blockchain and searches them for events.

 ## Yo components: